17 Walks in Edinburgh to Get Your Step Count Up!

 One of the most prominent features of Edinburgh’s skyline, Arthur’s Seat, an extinct volcano, is perfect for hiking in Edinburgh.

-Located in Holyrood Park, Edinburgh, Scotland; close to the Scottish Parliament, Dynamic Earth and Holyrood Palace.
+It is located in Holyrood Park, Edinburgh, Scotland, close to the Scottish Parliament, Dynamic Earth and Holyrood Palace.

 The summit of the hill is 251m above sea level and offers incredible views of the City, the Forth and Fife.